GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerCreditSave.md

 ###  Setting up System Parameters:

-System Parameters are similar to Formula Parameters, but the names are reserved for INTERJECT.
+System Parameters are similar to Formula Parameters, but the names are reserved for Interject.
 To review the System parameters and their purposes, go to the System Parameters section of the [ Data Portal ](/wPortal/Data-Portals.html) page.

 In this example you are going to use  **Interject_ReturnError** and  **Interject_RequestContext**.